chandrasekarnarayana/foodspec/docs/04-user-guide/data_formats_and_hdf5.md

 This page explains supported input formats, the HDF5 layout, and vendor IO expectations.

-**Why it matters:** Choosing the right format affects reproducibility (FAIR metadata), harmonization, and ease of loading in GUI/CLI.
+**Why it matters:** Choosing the right format affects reproducibility (FAIR metadata), harmonization, and ease of loading via CLI.

 ## CSV vs HDF5
 - **CSV**: Wide-format with wavenumber columns and metadata columns (oil_type, matrix, heating_stage, replicate, batch, etc.).
 Easiest to start with.